Quickbooks TurboTax Self-Employed Tax Bundle Review (2021)

-So how was my TurboTax experience?
-Let’s take a look at the Quickbooks Self-Employed Tax Bundle with TurboTax and whether or not it’s worth the price.
+So how has my TurboTax experience been?
+Let’s take a look at the Quickbooks Self-Employed Tax Bundle with TurboTax and see whether or not it’s worth the price.

 Quickbooks Self-Employed Tax Bundle features

-Before I get into actually using TurboTax to file this year, I should back up and explain why I chose that option.
-For the past couple of years, I’ve been using Quickbooks Self-Employed (QBSE) to help me keep track of my business expenses and estimate my quarterly tax payments.
-Having enjoyed my experience with that software so far, a few months ago, I figured it was time I tried out the Tax Bundle that not only enables you to pay your quarterly taxes through the Quickbooks Self-Employed site but also includes a federal and state filing for your annual tax return.
+Before I get into actually using TurboTax to file over the past couple of years, I should back up and explain why I chose that option.
+For several years now, I’ve been using Quickbooks Self-Employed (QBSE) to help me keep track of my business expenses and estimate my quarterly tax payments.
+Having enjoyed my experience with that software, I figured it was time I tried out the Tax Bundle that not only enables you to pay your quarterly taxes through the Quickbooks Self-Employed site but also includes a federal and state filing for your annual tax return.
 Of course this option also comes with all of the same Quickbooks Self-Employed features, including mileage tracking, transaction categorization, federal quarterly tax estimates, and more.

 Quarterly tax payments